volusion/element-documentation/how-to/style-a-block-with-aphrodite/README.md

 ### 5. Creating Your Classes Manually

 You might find yourself using a component frequently enough that you want to extract it for repeat use in multiple blocks.
-If your component uses aphrodite classes, you will want to create your classes within your component (via its own `getStyles` file) instead of ensuring that each expected class is passed correctly.
+If your component uses Aphrodite classes, you will want to create your classes within your component (via its own `getStyles` file) instead of ensuring that each expected class is passed correctly.
 You can do this by passing the `StyleSheet` prop down from your block to your component. **NOTE: Global components will not be available to pass down in this manner**.
 To create your classes object manually, create a variable called `classes` using the following method:

 Example block code: